1960 Monaco Grand Prix

 The 1960 Monaco Grand Prix was a Formula One motor race held at Monaco on 29 May 1960.
 It was race 2 of 10 in the 1960 World Championship of Drivers and race 2 of 9 in the 1960 International Cup for Formula One Manufacturers.

 The race was won by Stirling Moss in a Lotus 18 entered by the R.R.C Walker Racing Team.
-It was the first World Championship F1 victory for the marque.
+It was the first World Championship F1 victory and pole position for the marque.